angarsky/diveintopython/learn/variables/array.md

 ## How to Concatenate Arrays in Python

 To concatenate arrays in Python, you can use various methods, depending on the type of arrays you are working with.
-Here are a few examples:
+Here are a few examples of how to combine arrays:

 1. Using the `+` operator with standard Python lists: